ahmedcodein/alt-shift-driving-school/README.md

 3. Firefox
 4. DevTools

-It is worth mentioning here, that while the author is checking the compatibility of the website across different browsers, he noticed some browsers where particularly problematic.
+It is worth mentioning here, that while the author is checking the compatibility of the website across different browsers, he noticed some browsers were particularly problematic.
 They show an error within DevTools.
 The error is Unchecked runtime.lastError: The message port closed before a response was received.

-After some investigations, it appears that some ad-ons prevent any sort of communications between the website and the DevTools.
+After some investigations, it appears that some ad-ons prevent any sort of communication between the website and the DevTools.
 The solution to such an issue is simply to remove those extensions one by one and check whether the error disappears.
 In our case, the author is happy to report that such a problem is resolved by that very action.
 The website is functional without issues on the three browsers mentioned above and without responsivity problems.

 ------

-#### Test Resuts
+#### Test Results

 The list of captures here shows some of the tests before the submission:

 ##### Lighthouse Results

-The lighthouse results show some differences between the mobile and disktop tests.
-The latter has shown a siginifcantly better results.
-The author explination is that the size of the images in the case of the mobile, for some reason, degredates the performance of the website.
+The lighthouse results show some differences between the mobile and desktop tests.
+The latter has shown a significantly better result.
+The author’s explanation is that the size of the images in the case of the mobile, for some reason, degrades the performance of the website.

 ###### Mobile Test Results:

 Home Page